Permissions

 Permissions in Blazam differ from Active Directory in two major (and extremely helpful) ways.

-Feature | Active Directory | Blazam |
+| Feature | Active Directory | Blazam |

-Reusable ACL's | Each ACL is unique for each OU | Create one type of access and reuse that list for any number of OU's |
+| Reusable ACLs | Each ACL is unique for each OU | Create one type of access and reuse that list for any number of OUs |

-ACL Naming | ACL's are simply a list of properties in the security tab with no real grouping or de-granularization | Named ACL's allow for quick identification of access and it's source as well as allowing the creation of role based ACL's |
+| ACL Naming | ACLs are simply a list of properties in the security tab with no real grouping or de-granularization | Named ACLs allow for quick identification of access and its source as well as allowing the creation of role-based ACLs |

-ACL inheritance | ACL's at higher level OU's propagate down except for overriding deny's | Blazam behaves the same as Active Directory in this regard |
+| ACL inheritance | ACLs at higher-level OUs propagate down except for overriding denies | Blazam behaves the same as Active Directory in this regard |

 TLDR

 Blazam adds a layer of abstraction to Active Directory permissions.
-By including an Access Level
+By including an Access Level layer between the OU permissions and the group assigned,

-you can create a single ACL rule and reuse it for as many groups on as many OU's as you'd like.
+you can create a single ACL rule and reuse it for as many groups on as many OUs as you'd like.

-'s you define can be reused or combined to create exactly the configuration you desire.
+The Access Levels you define can be reused or combined to create exactly the configuration you desire.

 Note